relliko/Deeps/README.md

 - Spikes damage, counters, reprisal procs do not count currently.
 - High jump displays as Avalanche and Jump displays as Gale axe
 - Report only shows top 4
-- Missing the first swing of attack rounds may not include the rest of the rounds damage
+- ~~Missing the first swing of attack rounds may not include the rest of the rounds damage~~ I haven't seen any real evidence of this.
+If you have it, show me.

 ## Patch Notes